-After the NAT gateway is created, you need to configure the routing rules on the route table page in the VPC console to redirect the subnet traffic to the NAT gateway.
+After the NAT Gateway is created, you need to configure the routing policy on the route table page in the VPC console to redirect the subnet traffic to the NAT Gateway.

-- In the VPC Console, select Route Table in the left sidebar.
+- In the VPC console, select Route Tables in the left sidebar.